This week post wrestles with the topics of reducing monthly bills & increasing personal savings.

-Today I will teach you how I lowered my monthly TV bill and give you several ideas to help you lower yours.
+Let’s talk about cable alternatives I use to lower my TV bill and give you several ideas to help you lower yours.

-I have come to a place in my life where I am willing and ready to sacrifice my wants for the greater good of becoming debt free.
-I do not know where you currently are in your journey, but I can tell you one thing with certainty.
-The more you separate yourself from the plague of consumerism, the more freedom you stand to gain.
+I’m at a place in life where I’m ready to sacrifice my wants for the greater good of becoming debt free.
+I’m not sure where you are in your journey, but one thing’s for sure – the more you separate yourself from the plague of consumerism, the more freedom you stand to gain.
 It may seem like you are sacrificing at first, but as time passes you will undoubtedly see your “sacrifices” turn into blessings!
 Not only financially, but also in many other areas of your life.

-There are a few things to consider before you can start saving on your monthly television expenses.
+There are a few things to consider before you can start saving on your TV bills.
 Here are the highs & lows my wife & I had to go through before we ended up finally lowering ours for good.

-I’m not sure exactly when my evil, credit card loving, consumerism nature kicked in, but before I knew it I found myself on the way to ABC Warehouse to “go check out” the new flat panel television sets.
+I’m not sure exactly when Bizarro Matt kicked in, but before I knew it I found myself on the way to ABC Warehouse to “check out” the new flat panel HD television sets.
 In my mind I knew I wanted a flat HD plasma or LCD TV, but honestly had very little intention of actually buying one that day!
 As I was walking through the store the idea of going home with a brand new $1,900 Panasonic seemed like less & less of a bad idea.
-Before I knew it I had the damn thing in the back of my 2001 fire engine red Jeep Cherokee and was heading home to “surprise” the wife!
+Before I knew it, I had one in the back of my Jeep Cherokee and was heading home to “surprise” the wife!

 Finances were not the only reason that led us to rid our lives of television service.
 Both my wife & I were fed up with the incessant commercials and endless materialism being shoved down our throats.
-Over the course of the last 5 months we have realized just how deeply the rampant consumerism of contemporary society effects us on a daily basis.
-We are sick of the entire idea, and are slowly but surely moving toward full rebellion!
+Since canceling, we can more clearly see how the rampant consumerism was affecting our daily lives.
+We are happy we canceled, and encourage you to do the same.
+You’ll get more done and you’ll save more money.

 I will order these solutions by levels of effectiveness: